 Relieves HeadacheGinger is equally good in relieving a person from headache, whether caused by migraine or sinus.
 Apply ginger paste on the forehead and inhale its aroma.
 Ginger will help in relieving inflammation in the blood vessels, thereby reducing headache.

 Prevents CancerGinger is highly rich in antioxidants and has the capability to provoke the death of cancerous cells and suppressing certain proteins.
-Ginger is an effective therapy in curing certain cancers, like ovarian and colon.
+Ginger is an effective therapy in preventing certain cancers, like ovarian and colon.

 Heartburn ReliefGinger is also used for relieving heartburn.
 For this purpose, it is mostly taken in the form of tea.